-- Initial Contact – Call us, write us, send us information about your company, its history, products and/or services.
+- Initial Contact – Call us, write us, or send us information about your company, its history, products, and/or services.
 If you wish to meet with a contract manager, we ask that you call first to set up an appointment.
 Solicitation is not permitted on campus.

 - Contract Implementation – Should your proposal result in a contract through a bid or negotiation process, Purchasing Services will work closely with your firm to launch the agreement to all potential university customers.
 We will discuss with you an array of creative methods that can be used to educate those customers about your products, all designed to promote contract growth by demonstrating the value of the contract.

 - Measurement – Continuing with the communication theme, routine business review meetings are necessary to provide a forum for you to review the progress of the contract with Purchasing Services.
 In these meetings, we review sales reports, customer reactions, perceived problems, and anything else pertinent to the well-being of the contract.

 These steps are designed to ensure that doing business with Washington University is an experience that will allow both your firm and the university to achieve our respective goals.
 The university’s hope is that an initial contract will be the first step in the establishment of a long and mutually beneficial relationship.

 - Product/Service Quality – The products or services we acquire must be of optimal quality to match the university’s particular needs.